Junior School Forms 1-3

 Traditional Features of an Education

-Form 1 has the opportunity to visit the cities of Venice and Florence each year, and Form 2 has the opportunity to visit the historical city of Prague in the Czech Republic.
+Form 1 has the opportunity to visit the cities of Venice and Florence each year.
+Form 2 has the opportunity to visit the historical city of Prague in the Czech Republic.

 The academic programme in Forms 1, 2 & 3 is both broad and dynamic.
 It is designed to enhance knowledge, and teach students to communicate, reason, think and innovate.
 The focus is placed on the thorough preparation for a student’s transition to senior school.

-Junior school students are high achievers, and study fourteen subjects (including three languages) in which they are formally assessed twice per term.
+Junior school students are high achievers.
+They study fourteen subjects (including three languages) in which they are formally assessed twice per term.
 Full reports are written on the progress of each student at the end of every term, and there are formal and informal meetings arranged between parents and teachers.